sheepla/srss/README.md

-   edit, e    Edit URL entry file tui, t     View items in the feed with built-in pager open, o    Open feed URL on your browser import, i  import Feed URL from OPML file help, h    Shows a list of commands or help for one command
+   edit, e    Edit URL entry file tui, t     View items in the feed with built-in pager open, o    Open feed URL on your browser import, i  Import Feed URL from OPML file update, u  Fetch the latest feeds and update the cache help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS: